 The influence of Technology in the Healthcare industry is overpowering the inertia which has plagued the CIOs for so long, they have been caught napping and now have a mountain to climb.

 Recall how the growth of video-on-demand (VOD) services like Netflix, Hulu transformed “watching TV” for viewers.
-Suddenly instead of the traditional TV package, viewers enjoyed a great experience and had a greater control on what they watch, when they watch and how they watch.
-It was a big shift with the viewer at the center.
+Suddenly instead of the traditional TV package, viewers enjoyed a great experience and had a greater control

 A Sherpa knows how to climb and fully understands the terrain and the landscape.
 Although he guides the climbers to the last mile, he doesn’t plant the flag at the top of the mountain.
 Similarly, CIOs must balance their roles of line management and executive function to ensure that right information is accessible across the organization and guiding the team in using emerging technologies effectively like mobile, cloud, AI and IoT.